There are many reasons why people have trouble falling and staying asleep. Here are some tips from our team for getting a better rest at night.

 Read, journal your thoughts, and write your to-do list down - Try reading for 10–15 minutes.

 - Keep a pen and paper handy – if your brain cannot switch off and you are thinking of your long ‘to-do list’ – write it all down with a pen and paper beside your bed.

 Do not stress about the time.
 In our opinion, the worst thing you can do is clock watch and stress about the lack of sleep you are now incurring.
 That will not encourage sleep.
 Just relax and go with it.

 Let it go.
 When you wake up in the morning – do not focus on the missed sleep – move forward – do not think about how tired you are going to be instead focus on another great day.
 Before you hop out of bed, set your intentions for your day in a positive style.

 Bathroom visits.
 If you need to go to the bathroom, do not switch the light on.
 Consider a dim night light that can light your way and will automatically switch off.

 Get up and eat l-tryptophan.
 Foods such as turkey, pumpkin seeds, and dairy products.

 STILL HAVING PROBLEMS?

 If you have made changes and you are still having problems, then consider keeping a sleep diary.
-Include things like – time you went to bed and woke up, total sleep hours, sleep quality, general mood before bed, caffeine, alcohol, tobacco consumption, exercise, bedroom environment and pre-sleep activities.
+Include things like – the time you went to bed and woke up, total sleep hours, sleep quality, the general mood before bed, caffeine, alcohol, tobacco consumption, exercise, bedroom environment and pre-sleep activities.